getomni-ai/zerox/README.md

 ## Zerox OCR

 A dead simple way of OCR-ing a document for AI ingestion.
+Documents are meant to be a visual representation after all.
+With weird layouts, tables, charts, etc. The vision models just make sense!

 The general logic:

 - Pass in a PDF (URL or file buffer)
 - Turn the PDF into a series of images
-- Pass each image to GPT and ask nicely for markdown
+- Pass each image to GPT and ask nicely for Markdown
-- Aggregate the responses and return markdown
+- Aggregate the responses and return Markdown

 Sounds pretty basic!
 But with the `gpt-4o-mini` release this method is only slightly more expensive than tools like AWS Textract or Unstructured.
 And tends to give back better results.

-Documents are meant to be a visual representation after all.
-With weird layouts, tables, charts, etc. The easiest solution

 ### Installation